 We see great consistency in responses when comparing percentages across stakeholder groups, race/ethnicity, and regions.
-For stakeholder groups, for example, the percent who answered "extremely important" ranges from 77% for students to 88% for parents/quardians.
+For stakeholder groups, for example, the percent who answered "extremely important" ranges from 84% for students to 89% for the higher education community.

 HAVE A POSITIVE OPINION OF MARYLAND PUBLIC SCHOOLS' PERFORMANCE